rbnyellow/android_device_samsung_j5y17lte/README.md

-Device configuration for the Samsung Galaxy J7 Prime
+Device configuration for the Samsung Galaxy J5 Pro

 Copyright (C) 2017 The LineageOS Project
 Copyright (C) 2017 Siddhant Naik
+Copyright (C) 2018 Exynos7870
+Copyright (C) 2018 AnanJaser

  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.